cynth-arnab/cynth-arnab/README.md

-Is this for the soul?
+Is this meant for the soul?
 My Soul?

 <div align="left">